-On 29 May 2020, Scotland entered Phase 1 of the route map for recovery from COVID-19.
-As part of Phase 1, restrictions on childminders are changing compared to those introduced during Phase 1.
+On 10 July Scotland entered Phase 3 of the route map for recovery from COVID-19.
+As part of Phase 3, restrictions on childminders are changing compared to those introduced during Phase 1.

-Childminders must follow public health advice.
-A risk assessment must be carried out before reopening, giving consideration to this guidance document.
+Childminders must continue to follow public health advice.
+A risk assessment must be carried out before reopening, giving consideration to this guidance.

-In order to reduce indirect transmission, enhanced cleaning and hygiene measures must be put in place.
+To reduce indirect transmission, enhanced cleaning and hygiene measures must remain in place.

-Physical distancing will not be expected between children, but measures must be put into place to limit additional parents/carers entering the childminding setting and to maintain physical distancing when adults may interact, for example at pick up and drop off times, or if the childminder employs an assistant that is not a member of their household.
+Physical distancing will not be expected between children, but measures must be put into place to limit additional parents or carers entering the childminding setting and to maintain physical distancing when adults may interact, for example at pick up and drop off times, or if the childminder employs an assistant that is not a member of their household.